theanthonybrooks/agspotlight/Zalmon_txt.md

 ## Sub-Intro 2

-Okay, fundamentals aside, I have a few questions to dive a bit deeper into your work and how you approach it.
+Okay, basics aside, I have a few questions to dive a bit deeper into your work and how you approach it.

 ## Questions (part 2)